eduardosasso/eduardosasso.github.io/src/pages/index.md

 As an [engineer](/resume), I'm a generalist and agnostic to languages and technology, but I enjoy writing [Ruby](https://www.ruby-lang.org/en/) code quite a bit.

-The ocean is where I find balance and tranquility, and surfing has been a big part of it for most of my life.
+I find balance and tranquility in the ocean, and surfing has been a big part of it for most of my life.

 [Rocky](https://www.imdb.com/title/tt0075148/) is my favorite movie.
 I really relate to the underdog story and the never-give-up attitude.

-I'm a morning person, coffee drinker, and banana eater, a pragmatic minimalist and occasional practitioner of [Stoicism](https://en.wikipedia.org/wiki/Stoicism).
+I'm a morning person, coffee drinker, banana eater, pragmatic minimalist, and occasional practitioner of [Stoicism](https://en.wikipedia.org/wiki/Stoicism).

-Every so often, I publish on my [Blog](/blog) but most likely commit on [Github](https://github.com/eduardosasso), and sometimes post on [Twitter](https://twitter.com/eduardosasso) and [Instagram](https://www.instagram.com/eduardosasso/).
+Every so often, I publish on my [Blog](/blog) but most likely commit on [Github](https://github.com/eduardosasso) and sometimes post on [Twitter](https://twitter.com/eduardosasso) and [Instagram](https://www.instagram.com/eduardosasso/).

 Let's [connect](mailto:eduardo.sasso@gmail.com)!